malbanGit/Telengard/readme.md

 Page 3: VARS
-Additional variable information about your character, as Level, spell units, experience points and gold in the tavern.
+Additional variable information about your character, as level, spell units, experience points and gold in the tavern.

 page 4: MODS
 Things that influence your game success, in general your inventory, displayed are